 In each county, the sheriff is responsible for the collection of property taxes.
 The sheriff’s goal is to get at least 95 percent of the people to pay their property taxes on time.

-Once a property tax bill becomes delinquent, they are turned over to the county attorney to try to collect them on behalf of the county and state.
+Once a property tax bill becomes delinquent, the property owner is turned over to the county attorney to try to collect the taxes due on behalf of the county and state.
 In an attempt to collect the delinquent taxes, county attorneys send written notices to those who have neglected to pay.
 If the taxpayer demonstrates that he or she is willing to pay, but is just short of funds, an installment plan can usually be arranged.

 Although there are many check collection agencies, only county attorneys have the power to prosecute those who repeatedly write bad checks.
 At the request of the merchant, the county attorney’s office will issue a letter to the writer of the bad check to advise the person that the check was not valid.